mcclure/lovr-ent/README.md

 ## Using namespaces

-If you want to understand namespaces, [it has its documentation on a separate page](https://bitbucket.org/runhello/namespace.lua).
+If you want to understand the namespace feature, [it has its documentation on a separate page](https://bitbucket.org/runhello/namespace.lua).

 But, the short version is: Normally in a Lua program every file has the same globals table.
 But if you put `namespace "somename"` at the top of your file, globals in that file will be shared only between other `namespace "somename"` files.